MarcusWolschon/osmeditor4android/documentation/docs/help/it/Introduction.md

 ## Personalizzare di Vespucci

-### Preferenze che potresti voler cambiare

-* Background layer
-* Overlay layer.
+Many aspects of the app can be customized, if you are looking for something specific and can't find it, [the Vespucci website](https://vespucci.io/) is searchable and contains additional information over what is available on device.

+### Layer settings

+Layer settings can be changed via the layer control (upper right corner), all other setting are reachable via the main menu preferences button.

+* Background layer - there is a wide range of aerial and satellite background imagery available, , the default value for this is the "standard style" map from openstreetmap.org.
+* Overlay layer - these are semi-transparent layers with additional information, for example GPX tracks.
 Adding an overlay may cause issues with older devices and such with limited memory.
 Default: none.
 * Notes/Bugs display.
 Open Notes and bugs will be displayed as a yellow bug icon, closed ones the same in green.
 Default: on.
 * Photo layer.
 Displays geo-referenced photographs as red camera icons, if direction information is available the icon will be rotated.
 Default: off.

+#### Preferences

 * Keep screen on.
 Default: off.
 * Large node drag area.
 Moving nodes on a device with touch input is problematic since your fingers will obscure the current position on the display.
 Turning this on will provide a large area which can be used for off-center dragging (selection and other operations still use the normal touch tolerance area).
 Default: off.

+The full description can be found here [Preferences](Preferences.md)

 #### Preferenze avanzate

 * Node icons.
 Default: on.
 * Always show context menu.
 When turned on every selection process will show the context menu, turned off the menu is displayed only when no unambiguous selection can be determined.
 Default: off (used to be on).
 * Enable light theme.
 On modern devices this is turned on by default.
 While you can enable it for older Android versions the style is likely to be inconsistent.

-* Show statistics.
-Will show some statistics for debugging, not really useful.
-Default: off (used to be on).
+The full description can be found here [Advanced preferences](Advanced%20preferences.md)

 ## Segnalare un problema